NikKowPHP/huberman-app-backend/app_documentation/backend_implementation_todo.md

 **Project Goal:** Implement the Laravel backend for the Huberman App, supporting a Freemium model, content delivery, user interactions, reminders, tracking, and subscription management, ready for production deployment.

 **Development Approach:** Test-Driven Development (TDD) will be used.
 For each functional component, write tests *first* to define expected behavior, then implement the code to make the tests pass, and finally refactor.
+**COMMAND EXECUTION** Every command should be executed with 'docker-compose exec app' prefix.

 **Legend:**
 *   `[ ]` - To Do